 - What’s good about marquise diamond engagement rings

 - A marquise engagement ring buying guide to tell you what you really need to know

 Marquise diamonds are well-priced

 Diamonds that aren’t the traditional round shape are known as ‘fancy’ shapes, and they are all considerably less expensive than a round brilliant stone.

 The marquise is one of the fanciest shapes of all, with its brilliant facets an elegant shape, but it’s also one of the most competitively priced diamond shapes.

-The table on the right shows the price difference on of our recommended retailers between a round brilliant diamond and a marquise cut diamond of the same size and quality:
+The table below shows the price difference on of our recommended retailers between a round brilliant diamond and a marquise cut diamond of the same size and quality: